 I hired a guy who seemed good.
 I sat side by side with him for a week, showing him the system, running it myself, and explaining how it all works.
 He got it.

 The key point was that we had to get every album delivered to every company, every week, no matter what.
-The guy I hired signed a contract with me that said, in huge letters, “EVERY ALBUM, TO EVERY COMPANY, EVERY WEEK, NO MATTER WHAT.”
+He signed a contract with me that said, in huge letters, “EVERY ALBUM, TO EVERY COMPANY, EVERY WEEK, NO MATTER WHAT.”
 We talked a lot about how absolutely crucial that was — that it was really his only job requirement because it was that important.
-He signed and agreed.
+He agreed.

 His first few weeks, I watched closely to make sure everything was going well.
 It was.
 So I turned my attention back to other things.